laravel-workflow/laravel-workflow.github.io/blog/2023-04-25-combining-laravel-workflow-and-state-machines.md

 Conclusion
 ==========

-Although Laravel Workflow offers a way to define and manage workflows and activities, some developers might still prefer to use a state machine to have more explicit control over the transitions between states or activities.
+Although Workflow offers a way to define and manage workflows and activities, some developers might still prefer to use a state machine to have more explicit control over the transitions between states or activities.

 A state machine can provide a more structured and visual representation of the workflow, making it easier to understand and maintain.
-In such cases, a state machine library can be integrated with Laravel Workflow.
-This allows developers to define their workflow states, activities, and transitions using the state machine library while still leveraging Laravel Workflow’s features, such as queuing, parallel execution, error handling, retries, and integration with Laravel’s queue and event systems.
+In such cases, a state machine library can be integrated with Workflow.
+This allows developers to define their workflow states, activities, and transitions using the state machine library while still leveraging Workflow’s features, such as queuing, parallel execution, error handling, retries, and integration with Laravel’s queue and event systems.

-The Laravel developer community has created several state machine packages that can be integrated with Laravel Workflow, such as the following:
+The Laravel developer community has created several state machine packages that can be integrated with Workflow, such as the following:

 - https://github.com/yohang/Finite
 - https://github.com/spatie/laravel-model-states
 - https://github.com/sebdesign/laravel-state-machine
 - https://github.com/symfony/workflow

-By integrating a state machine library with Laravel Workflow, developers can get the best of both worlds: the flexibility and modularity of Laravel Workflow and the explicit control and visualization of a state machine.
+By integrating a state machine library with Workflow, developers can get the best of both worlds: the flexibility and modularity of Workflow and the explicit control and visualization of a state machine.
 This can help to create more maintainable, robust, and scalable workflows for complex business processes.